schamiir/anime-management/readme.md

 # Anime App

-A anime management app using CRUD functionality
+A anime management app using CRUD functionality.

 ## Authors